 With a strong competence and many years of experience, Senior Financial Analysts proceed to more authoritative positions.
 These professionals hold management positions, such as portfolio managers or fund managers who lead a group of senior analysts.
 Also, these analysts can shift to higher levels in the management sector.

 In a few companies, the senior analysts oversee and lead the working groups within their domains.
 These professionals are called Treasury Managers.
 A Financial Analyst achieves the topmost position in the career ladder as the Chief Financial Officer or the Chief Investment Officer.
 They oversee the entire portfolio of the company.
 Professionals who are exceptionally good achieve this rank(CFO or CIO).

 Business Analyst and Financial Analyst Salary Comparison

-In few countries, Business Analysts are paid higher than Financial Analysts and vice versa.
+In a few countries, the salary of Business Analysts is higher than Financial Analysts and vice versa.
 Salary trends depend on the working environment, company, and the development state of the country.
 Financial Analysts are paid higher in France, Germany, and Japan, while countries like Singapore and UAE have similar pay structures for both analysts.

 Salary Trends in India

 Most of the cities in India pay higher salaries to Business Analysts than Financial Analysts with a huge difference except for Jaipur.

 Average salaries of BAs and FAs have been used to compare the pay in different cities of India.
 While a Business Analyst with 5-9 years of experience can expect to earn about Rs 8,30,975 p.a., a Senior Business Analyst with over 15 years of experience can expect to earn around Rs 12,09,787.
 The pay rises to Rs.
 16,54,946 p.a. as you go higher in the corporate ladder.